torsday/notebook/GLOSSARY.md

 A tool which controls the generation of executables and other non-source files of a program from the program's source files.

+## Hash table

+A data structure used to implement an associative array, a structure that can map keys to values.
+A hash table uses a hash function to compute an index into an array of buckets or slots, from which the desired value can be found.

+## Hash tables

+See Hash Table
 ## Headless

 A headless browser is a web browser without a graphical user interface.